liatrio/devops-bootcamp/docs/2-virtual-machines-containers/local-development.md

 1. [Install Vagrant](https://www.vagrantup.com/intro/getting-started/install).

-2. Create a new folder inside of it run `vagrant init centos/7`
+2. Create a new directory and inside of it run `vagrant init centos/7`

 3. Run `vagrant up`